aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/eating/birkat-hamazon/blessing-the-spirit-of-life-after-eating-and-feeling-satiated.html.md

 </span></div></td>

 <td style="vertical-align:top;" width="53%"><div class="english">
-Rivi Yosi ben Rivi Bun said, “It is forbidden to live in a town in which there is no vegetable garden.” [foot]Talmud Yerushalmi Kiddushin 4:12[/foot]
+Rivi Yosi ben Rivi Bun said, “It is forbidden to live in a town in which there is no vegetable garden.” [foot]Talmud Yerushalmi Ḳiddushin 4:12[/foot]
 </div></td>
 </tr>